 Under hypnosis, the learned anxious response within the subconscious can be changed to something more appropriate to the situation, so that in future, you will be calm, relaxed and in control in the situations that used to cause you anxiety.

 Confidence is a positive feeling arising from an appreciation of one’s own abilities, which means that you’re able to beat all the challenges in your life!
 Acting confident teaches your subconscious, a new behaviour, in a natural way that integrates into your normal way of life.
 We need confidence in ALL areas of our life, from getting up in the morning until we go to bed at night each and every day.
 Hypnotherapy for confidence releases the confidence you were born with.

 We face many different challenges from relationships, work, health, education, finance and planning the future.
-If we don’t have an abundance of confidence we can find that small things throw us off track, slow us down and cause anxiety.
+If we don’t have an abundance of confidence we can find those small things throw us off track, slow us down and cause anxiety.
 Confidence is something that you are born with, anxiety is something that you learn.
-Using hypnotherapy for confidence we can help you to release old beliefs and to change your current behaviour.
+Using hypnotherapy for the confidence we can help you to release old beliefs and to change your current behaviour.

 In all areas of life, be it sports, business, careers, etc, the most successful people are often the most motivated.
-There are many theories of how we can develop self motivation but one theory that seems beyond doubt is that we need goals.
+There are many theories of how we can develop self-motivation but one theory that seems beyond doubt is that we need goals.
 A person with goals is like a coiled spring, ready for action.
-No goals generally means no action.
+No goals generally mean's no action.

 If you feel you need to constantly find ways to motivate yourself then it's likely your goals are not well enough defined.
 A goal of becoming more motivated is not good enough.
 If you have a goal of achieving something specific in your life then the motivation will probably take care of itself.
 It is essentially the end product of a suitably focused mind.
 Hypnosis will give you the tools to reach your goals.